 Changes to zoning, land use and other laws, ordinances and regulations may also prevent us from leasing a property for regulated cannabis cultivation, processing and/or dispensing in the future.
-For one of our properties located in San Bernardino, California, as of December 31, 2022, we were evaluating alternative non-cannabis uses for the property, due in part to changes in the zoning of the property that no longer allow for regulated cannabis cultivation and processing.
+For two of our properties (one located in San Bernardino, California and one located in Palm Springs, California), we continue to evaluate alternative non-cannabis uses for the properties, due in part to changes in the zoning of the properties that no longer allow for regulated cannabis cultivation and processing.